Advancing Creative Industries for Development in Ghana

 The Kuenyehia Prize for Contemporary Art

 The Kuenyehia Prize identifies, rewards and helps develop Ghana’s most outstanding artists between the ages of 25 and 40.
 Winners and runners-up benefit from prize money and materials totalling GHS 35,000 each season.
-I am presently the chair of the Kuenyehia Board of Trustees.
+I am a previous chair of the Kuenyehia Board of Trustees.

 The prominence that the Prize gives to its artists provides them with an accelerated boost in their careers, direct financial gain and immense opportunity both locally and internationally.